 Our capital expenditures primarily consist of purchases of servers, computers and other office equipment.
-Our capital expenditures were \$20.5 million in 2017, \$28.4 million in 2018 and \$21.7 million in 2019.
-We will continue to make capital expenditures to meet the expected growth of our business and we intend to fund these purchases in the future with existing cash balance.
+Our capital expenditures were \$28.4 million in 2018, \$21.7 million in 2019 and \$34.8 million in 2020.
+We will continue to make capital expenditures for the future growth of our business and we intend to fund these purchases in the future with existing cash balance.